jryts/Test_API/README.md

 # How this API work
 1. First Clone or download code files.
-2. Configure SQL Server and create database named Pizza
+2. Configure SQL Server and create database named Pizza_Place_Sales
 3. Open project in Visual Studio
 4. Add all necessary class files to match with the db table schema were inside this folder /Domain/Entities Pizza.cs, Pizza_Type.cs, Order.cs and Order_Detail.cs